House passes same-sex marriage bill in retort to high court

 AP Congressional Correspondent

 WASHINGTON (AP) — The U.S. House overwhelmingly approved legislation Tuesday to protect same-sex and interracial marriages amid concerns that the Supreme Court ruling overturning Roe v.
-Wade abortion access could jeopardize other rights criticized by many conservatives.
+Wade abortion access could jeopardize other rights criticized by many conservative Americans.

 In a robust but lopsided debate, Democrats argued intensely and often personally in favor of enshrining marriage equality in federal law, while Republicans steered clear of openly rejecting gay marriage.
 Instead leading Republicans portrayed the bill as unnecessary amid other issues facing the nation.

-Tuesday’s election-year roll call, 267-157, was partly political strategy, forcing all House members, Republicans and Democrats, to go on the record.
-It also reflected the legislative branch pushing back against an aggressive court that has raised questions about revisiting other apparently settled U.S. laws.
+Tuesday’s election-year roll call, 267-157, was partly political strategy, forcing all House members, Republicans and Democrats, to go on the record with their views.
+It also reflected the legislative branch pushing back against an aggressive court that has sparked fears it may revisit apparently settled U.S. laws.

-Wary of political fallout, GOP leaders did not press their members to hold the party line against the bill, aides said.
-In all, 47 Republicans joined all Democrats in voting for passage.
+Wary of political fallout, GOP leaders did not press their lawmakers to hold the party line against the bill, aides said.
+In all, 47 Republicans joined Democrats in voting for passage.

 “For me, this is personal,” said Rep. Mondaire Jones, D-N.Y., who said he was among the openly gay members of the House.

-“Imagine telling the next generation of Americans, my generation, we no longer have the right to marry who we love,” he said.
+“Imagine telling the next generation of Americans, my generation, we no longer have the right to marry,” he said.
 “Congress can’t allow that to happen.”

 While the Respect for Marriage Act easily passed the House with a Democratic majority, it is likely to stall in the evenly split Senate, where most Republicans would probably join a filibuster to block it.
 It’s one of several bills, including those enshrining abortion access, that Democrats are proposing to confront the court’s conservative majority.
 Another bill, guaranteeing access to contraceptive services, is set for a vote later this week.

-Key Republicans in the House have shifted in recent years on the same-sex marriage issue, including Rep. Liz Cheney of Wyoming, who joined those voting in favor on Tuesday.

-Said another Republican, Rep. Nancy Mace of South Carolina, in a statement about her yes vote: “If gay couples want to be as happily or miserably married as straight couples, more power to them.”
+The Biden administration issued a statement of support for the marriage bill.

-Polling shows a majority of Americans favor preserving rights to marry, regardless of sex, gender, race or ethnicity, a long-building shift in modern mores toward inclusion.
+Polling shows a majority of Americans favor preserving rights to marry whom one wishes, regardless of the person’s sex, gender, race or ethnicity, a long-building shift in modern mores toward inclusion.

 A Gallup poll in June showed broad and increasing support for same-sex marriage, with 70% of U.S. adults saying they think such unions should be recognized by law as valid.
 The poll showed majority support among both Democrats (83%) and Republicans (55%).